venkateshwaracholan/blackhole-pseudocode/src/Leadership_principles/amzonLeadershipPrinciples.md

 4. What do you do to gain the trust of your teammates?

-i just tell the truth always,even if it is negative, i do it respectfully, o people naturally trust me. i spend time on improving their lives, gains me additional trust. i help them whenever they need something, or respectfully say no,  if i am busy with other tasks. i empathize - get into others perscepctive to see how they would think and act accordingly
+i just tell the truth always,even if it is negative, i do it respectfully, so people naturally trust me. i spend time on improving their lives, gains me additional trust. i help them whenever they need something, or respectfully say no,  if i am busy with other tasks. i empathize - get into others perscepctive to see how they would think and act accordingly